JuliaOcean/PlanktonIndividuals.jl/docs/src/model_setup.md

 ## Individuals

-The number and species of individuals can be specified via `individual_size = (Nsp = 1, N = 1024, cap = 8)`
-where `Nsp` is the number of species that will be modeled, `N` is the number of individuals in each species, and `cap` is the maximum times of the number of individuals that can be held for each species.
+The number of species can be specified via `N_species = 1` The number of individuals per species can be specified via `N_individual = 1024` The maximum number of individuals per species that the model can hold is specified via `max_individuals = 8*1024)`

 !!! tip "The maximum number of species"
     The maximum number of species that can be modeled is `9`.